rdtaylorjr/tehillim-embeddings/README.md

   outside Psalms collapse to `<RARE>`.
 The threshold was fixed from external support counts before benchmark scoring.
-- `rela=Para` at phrase-atom level and `rela=par` at subphrase level are masked to `NA` before syntax vectorization, since both encode the parallelism target the benchmark evaluates.
+- `rela=Para` at phrase-atom level and `rela=par` at subphrase level are masked to `NA` before syntax vectorization.
+These values would disclose the parallelism target evaluated elsewhere.
 - Order-sensitive lexical placement and recurrence features receive within-psalm half-verse-order shuffles.
 Morphological and syntactic n-grams receive within-half-verse word or phrase-atom-order shuffles.
 Each permutation is deterministic from its seed and node or psalm identifier.
 The